Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Lookahead optimization model

-where the shorter the horizon $T$ , the higher the approximation error.
-However, it is not the only source of approximation.
+The finite lookahead time horizon is not the only source of approximation.
 First, there is no exact numerical method to solve (\ref{eq:mp1})-(\ref{eq:mp2}) without requiring a discrete approximation of the continuous stochastic processes \cite{Shapiro2009}.
-Then, because of the non-linearity of power-flow equations on the one hand, and the integer variables that model the activation of flexibility services on the other hand, the resulting mathematical problem is very complex to solve.
-For this reason, it is often required to resort to local optimization techniques and to heuristics.
+We detail in Section~\ref{sec:scen_tree} how to build such a discrete approximation.
+Then, because of the nonlinearity of power-flow equations on the one hand, and the integer variables that model the activation of flexibility services on the other hand, the resulting mathematical problem is very complex to solve.
+For this reason, it is often required either to resort to local optimization techniques and heuristics, or to use relaxations and approximations of the power-flow equations.
+In particular, we describe in Section~\ref{sec:net_models} several models of the electrical network of different complexity and accuracy.